telerik/reporting-docs/report-items/graph/chart-types/ohlc.md

 ---
 title: OHLC Charts
 page_title: OHLC Charts Overview
-description: "Learn more about the Telerik Reporting OHLC Chart types supported by the Graph report item and learn how to create a Candlestick chart."
+description: "Learn more about the Telerik Reporting OHLC Chart types supported by the Graph report item and how to create a basic Candlestick OHLC chart."
 slug: telerikreporting/designing-reports/report-structure/graph/chart-types/ohlc-charts/overview
 tags: telerik, reporting, report, items, graph, ohlc, chart, overview, candlestick, creating
 previous_url: /OhlcCharts, /GraphHowToCreateOhlcChart, /report-items/graph/chart-types/ohlc-charts/overview, /report-items/graph/chart-types/ohlc-charts/how-to-create-ohlc-chart
 published: True
 ---

-# OHLC Charts
+# Creating and Customizing OHLC Charts

 An OHLC chart displays a series of candlestick or bar markers that represent information about the price movement of a stock over a period of time.
 The price movement is determined by the open, high, low, and close mark values of the stock price which create the layout of the marker.